mdObject/GECentricity/README.md

 The mdObject is simple JSON stricture that is easy to implement and to use.
 The mdObject is stand for Medical Data Object.

+For users of GE Centricity EMR9.8 Evaluation version, execute the following line to enable ActiveX component:

+Regsvr32 "C:\Program Files (x86)\Centricity EMR 9.8 Evaluation\GE.EMR.Msg.IF.dll"

+Use IE9+ for demo.